maniaplanet/documentation/09.mesh-modeler/03.block-editor/docs.md

 visible: true
 ---

-[TOC]

-The Block Editor allows you to edit custom blocks (.Block.Gbx files) that can be placed in maps.
+The Block Editor allows you to edit custom blocks (`.Block.Gbx` files) that can be placed in maps.
 It can be accessed only from the map editor, via the *Custom blocks* panel, at the left bottom corner of the screen in Block mode.

 We will go through the list of parameters you can set, after a quick introduction about the difference between custom blocks and Nadeo blocks.